 Candidates, here is everything you need to know as you begin Confirmation:

-Preparing for the Sacrament of Confirmation begins in the fall of the 9th grade and concludes in the spring.
+Preparing for the Sacrament of Confirmation begins in the fall of the ninth grade and concludes in the spring.
 We seek to engage the heart and mind as to allow teens to develop an active, mature faith life: a relationship with God that has been informed not only by tradition but through personal reflection, as well.
-Need to track your progress?
-Check out the 2017-2018 Confirmation Elements Tracking

 The next big decision is to choose a Sponsor.
 Sponsors are individuals you choose to walk alongside during and after Confirmation preparation.
 A sponsor should be someone older than you, that you look up to and feel comfortable discussing faith with.
 This person should be a confirmed Catholic, live nearby and should not be a parent.
-You will be expected to have regular conversations with your Sponsor via in person, the phone, Face time, etc. Once you choose your Sponsor, fill out this form.
-Sponsors will need to attend the Rite of Confirmation in the spring and will present you to the Archbishop.
+You will be expected to have regular conversations with your Sponsor via in person, the phone, Face time, etc. Sponsors will need to attend the Rite of Confirmation in the spring and will present you to the Archbishop.